 One of the important aspects of this state was the patient's fear that someone may have done something to them when they were unconscious.
 This was particularly true if the patient was unconscious for longer than just a few hours.
 Also, if the patient did not have a caring person with him or her, there was more likely to be concern.
 Because they could not remember what happened, they felt very vulnerable.
 They often tried to fill in the time gap by asking questions of the nurses and doctors about what happened to them.

-This unconscious experience may be partly explained by our understanding of neurophysiology.
-We know that the reticular activating system (RAS) in the brainstem sustains our ability to be awake, to sleep, and to pay attention.
+This unconscious experience is explained by our understanding of pathophysiology.
+We know that the reticular activating system (RAS) in the brainstem controls our ability to be awake, to sleep, and to pay attention.
 Integration of the cerebral cortex and the RAS enables us to be aware and knowledgeable about activities in our environment.
 Any injury to the brain, like head injuries, oxygen deprivation of the brain, certain drugs, and electrolyte changes can affect these centers and leave the person unconscious.

 The reticular activating system (RAS) is involved in most central nervous system activity, including control of wakefulness, sleep and part of our ability to direct attention toward specific areas of our conscious minds.
-The RAS is a primitive network of interlacing nerve cells and fibers that receives and distributes input from multiple neuro-pathways.
+The RAS is a primitive network of interlacing nerve cells and fibers that receives input from multiple sensory pathways.
 It extends from the spinal cord to the lower brain stem, upward through the mesencephalon and thalamus, and then is distributed throughout the cerebral cortex.
-RAS fibers help integrate the autonomic and motor systems.
+RAS fibers affect the autonomic and motor systems.
 They integrate the regulation of cardiovascular, respiratory and motor response to external stimuli.

 The RAS diffusely distributes incoming sensory stimulation throughout the CNS, upregulating and readying the system to respond more specifically to input.
 An example is the body's response to a loud noise.
 The noise is perceived initially as a shocking stimulus that heightens awareness in all the senses.
 Once upregulated the CNS begins to search for more data and coordinate information to locate and deal with the cause of the noise.
 Without a functioning RAS, the noise might remain as isolated and unrelated stimulation within various CNS structures.